erixxka/novela/README.md

 # Novella

-A private, single-user writing and reading app — Wattpad for an audience of one.
+A private, single-user writing and reading app for an audience of one.
 Built with Expo + React Native + Supabase.

 ## What's in v1